1. Select

 5. BSDA Account vs Regular Demat Account

-What is a Basic Service Demat Account?
+What is a Basic Services Demat Account?

 A Demat account, short for a Dematerialised account, acts like a digital locker for your investments.
 Traditionally, stock ownership came in the form of physical certificates.
 Now, Demat accounts hold these certificates electronically, eliminating the risks of damage, loss, or theft.